djm/python-scrapyd-api/README.rst

 .. code:: python

     >>> scrapyd.cancel('project_name', '14a6599ef67111e38a0e080027880ca6')
-    # Returns True if the request was met with an OK response.
+    # Returns the "previous state" of the job before it was cancelled: 'running' or 'pending'.
-    True
+    'running'

 **Delete a project** and all sibling versions: